pgillich/ESP4S2/README.md

 ## Installation and Configuration

 ### Getting Repository
 Clone or download and extract repository from GitHub.
-Please read `LICENSE`.
+Please read [LICENSE](LICENSE).

 ### Wiring
 [WeMos D1 mini](http://www.wemos.cc/Products/d1_mini.html) system has some additional resistors and dedicated pins for shields.
 These constraints determine a logical pinout: